Flank/mirror-goog-studio-main/bazel/sdk/README.md

     tools/base \
     -c git commit -a -m "Updated SDK with build-tools;19.0.3"

-# Include -t to ensure all code reviews have the same topic.
-Be careful that
+# When uploading, include -t to ensure all code reviews have the
+# same topic (the topic will be set to your current branch name).
-# someone else isn't using the same topic as you at the same time!
+# Be careful that someone else isn't using the same topic as you
+# at the same time!
 $ repo upload --cbr -t

 # This opens an editor.
 Uncomment all SDK branches and save.